-SCAN students must begin by taking the fall semester course, Foundations of Social, Cognitive and Affective Neuroscience.
+SCAN students must begin by taking the fall semester course, Foundations of Social, Cognitive and Affective Neuroscience (PSYC 547).
+In certain cases, graduate courses taken prior to enrollment in the program can be retroactively counted towards the SCAN certificate requirements.
 If interested in enrolling for the SCAN certificate for the upcoming year, please at your earliest convenience fill out our statement of interest form.

 WHAT: Penn’s new Certificate in Social, Cognitive and Affective Neuroscience (SCAN) offers a rigorous foundation in the neuroscience of human behavior for professional and graduate students in non-science fields who are currently matriculating at the University of Pennsylvania.